-Financial reform will protect working families and small businesses by reining in the greedy, reckless behavior of big banks on Wall Street that cost millions of jobs, and by cracking down on abuses committed by credit card companies and the mortgage lending industry.
-These reforms will strengthen our financial system and will help to prevent another financial crisis.
+Financial reform will protect working families and small businesses by reining in the greedy, reckless behavior of big banks on Wall Street and cracking down on the abuses committed by credit card companies and the mortgage lending industry.
+These reforms will hold Wall Street accountable and prevent another financial crisis.